 Is HVAC a Hard Career?

-• Work in awkward settings, such as tight or dusty spaces.
+• Work in uncomfortable settings, like tight or dusty spaces.

 • Work evenings, weekends and overtime throughout peak demand.